aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 Working with Agents for Amazon Bedrock will introduce [non-deterministic behaviour to your system](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-how.html#agents-rt){target="_blank"}.
 The OpenAPI schema provides context and semantics to the Agent that will support the decision process for invoking our Lambda function.
 Sparse or ambiguous schema can result in unexpected outcomes.

-We recommend enriching your OpenAPI schema with as many details as possible, which will help the Agent understand your functions and make correct invocations.
-To achieve that:
+We recommend enriching your OpenAPI schema with as many details as possible to help the Agent understand your functions, and make correct invocations.
+To achieve that, keep the following suggestions in mind:

-* always describe your function behaviour using the `description` field in your annotations
+* Always describe your function behaviour using the `description` field in your annotations
-* in case of refactoring, update your description field to match the function outcomes
+* When refactoring, update your description field to match the function outcomes
-* use distinct `description` for each function to have clear separation of semantics
+* Use distinct `description` for each function to have clear separation of semantics

-### Walkthrough for creating the agent
+### Video walkthrough

 To create an Agent for Amazon Bedrock, refer to the [official documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-create.html) provided by AWS.